 I recently discovered that many of my friends, even some who are constantly at the gym, don’t understand the purpose of this particular piece of gym equipment.
 Before I get into depth with this review, check out this walkthrough from The Gym In The North:

 With that out of the way, let’s jump into my review of the Rogue Monster Monolift Attachment.

 First, as the name suggests, the unit connects only to 3×3 Rogue Monster racks.
 Like just about every other accessory for this collection, the Monolift is beefy with a total weight of 62 pounds per pair.
 The weight is important because it feels a little taxing when moving the unit from one position to the next, especially after completing a set to failure.

 While each part of the adjustable monolift attachment is heavy, that’s also a testament to the product’s build factor.
 In true Rogue fashion, the Monolift attachment is built like a tank.
 Rogue tested the unit to 1000+ pounds which should satisfy just about every athlete on the planet.

 Dropping heavier weights into the Rogue Monster Monolift attachments J-Cups never gives me a heart attack because of the included UHMW plastic that protects my barbells.
 I have dropped 350 pounds down heavy into the J-cups using my EliteFTS SS Yoke safety squat bar and even the clear coat remained unfazed.
-If you are familiar with that bar, it’s prone to clear coat flaking issues.
+If you know that bar, it’s prone to clear coat flaking issues.

-Overall, the Rogue Monster Monolift Attachment a necessary part of my personal strength training and an excellent buy, even at a cost of nearly $350 with shipping.
-The product is built like a tank, offers an added layer of safety, and provides for an overall better user experience than standard J-cups.
+Overall, the Rogue Monster Monolift Attachment is a necessary part of my strength training and an excellent buy, even at $375 with shipping.
+The product is built like a tank, offers an added layer of safety, and provides an overall better user experience than standard J-cups.

-You can check out the product here.
+You can check out the Rogust Monster Monolith product page here.
 A monster lite version is also available.